eugene-babichenko/eugene-babichenko.github.io/content/blog/2024-11-15-rust-code-coverage-without-3rd-party-utilities.md

 cargo test # or cargo build, or cargo run
 ```

-If you check your project directory after running this, you will see one more
+If you check your project directory after running this, you will see one or more
 files that look like this:

 ```